decentralized-identity/universal-resolver/docs/api-documentation.md

 [!Protocol](/docs/figures/protocol.png)

-The universal resolver relies on its naming service clients to resolve fully-qualified names into DDOs.
+The universal resolver relies on its naming service clients to resolve fully-qualified names or DIDs into DDOs.
 It does this simply by forwarding requests it receives to the requisite client, and caching the response.  **The HTTP headers in the request will be used to determine whether or not to check the cache, and for how long to cache the DDO response.**